Few for Many: Tchebycheff Set Scalarization for Many-Objective Optimization: More Experimental Results

 \subsection{Convex Many-Objective Optimization}

 The full results for the convex many-objective optimization are shown in Table~\ref{table_results_convex_optimization_supp}.
-STCH-Set can always achieve the best worst case performance for all comparisons and the best average performance for most cases.
+Since the MosT method cannot tackle the problems with $1024$ objectives in a reasonable time, we did not include these results in the Table~\ref{table_results_convex_optimization_supp} and marked it as "-".
+According to the results, STCH-Set can always achieve the best worst case performance for all comparisons and the best average performance for most cases.